ultimaweapon/erdp/README.md

 # ERDP
 [![Crates.io Version](https://img.shields.io/crates/v/erdp)](https://crates.io/crates/erdp)

-ERDP is a very small Rust crate to help with error displaying.
+ERDP is a small Rust crate with zero dependencies to help you display an error.
 If you use `std::fmt::Display` to display a `std::error::Error` like the following code:

 ```rust
 use std::fs::File;